 I thought today would be the perfect time to do a different kind of faves post.
 It’s ALLLL about baking!
 I’m sharing our favorite baking essentials, kitchen gear, and some nice-to-have gadgets that’ll stock your kitchen with everything you need to do some baking!

 Let’s jump in!

 BAKING SUPPLIES: THE BASICS

 A GOOD SET OF MIXING BOWLS.
 There are few baking supplies you’ll use more than a good set of mixing bowls!
 I like glass or metal over plastic because they’re non-porous and don’t trap odors or bacteria.
 Plus, it’s nice when an inexpensive set is so pretty (and dishwasher safe!).

 SPATULAS.
 Silicone is your best bet, especially if you can find all-silicone (like this) vs. wood + silicone end).
 Silicone is nonporous and can’t trap bacteria.
 Many 2-piece spatulas can trap bacteria (even after going through the dishwasher!).

 MINI SPATULAS.
 These mini spatulas might almost seem silly at first, but I use mine almost every single day.
 They’re the perfect size for scraping the last bit of peanut butter or pasta sauce out of the jar or getting honey or coconut oil out of measuring cups.
-I’m on the hunt for a good sturdy (inflexible!) all-silicone version, but these are our fave for now!
+(If you want an all-silicone mini spatula, this set has one!)